tyagipriyansh07/Receipe-Generator/README.md

 Run the Jupyter Notebooks: The repository includes Jupyter notebooks that demonstrate how to preprocess the data, train the model, and generate recipes.
 To run these, start Jupyter:

-Open the notebooks Model Training.ipynb and NEBULLA.ipynb to explore the code and execute the steps.
+Open the notebooks Model Training.ipynb and Inference.ipynb to explore the code and execute the steps.

 Use the Model: You can load the pre-trained Mistral model from the notebook, input dietary restrictions and ingredients, and generate recipes with nutritional information.

-## Results
+### 6. Results

-The model successfully generates detailed recipes based on user inputs, including dietary restrictions and available ingredients.
-Each recipe includes a name, ingredients list, and nutritional information (calories, protein, fat, sodium).
+The fine-tuned model successfully generates detailed recipes based on the input dietary restrictions and available ingredients.
+Each recipe includes:

+A recipe name
+A step-by-step direction list
+Nutritional information (calories, protein, fat, sodium)

 ## Contributing

-Contributions are welcome!
-Feel free to fork the project and submit a pull request, or open an issue for discussion.
+Contributions to this project are welcome!
+If you want to improve the model, enhance the dataset, or add new features, feel free to fork the project and submit a pull request.
+You can also open an issue to discuss any ideas or concerns.